 Some of the most effective methods include offering:

 - encouraging employees to be involved in company social and recreational activities

-- providing wellness and wellbeing workplace training, in addition to training on areas such as confidence building, and stress management.
+- providing wellness and well-being workplace training, in addition to training in areas such as confidence building, and stress management.

 - and providing access to employee support and assistance programs.